 Born in Wettingen, Switzerland, into an artistically talented family, Evelyne Brader-Frank has been expressing herself through soapstone, bronze, and steel for over twenty years.
 Her dynamic male and female figures are celebrations of form and the beautiful stones from which they emerge.
 Fascinated with classical mythology, Brader-Frank titles her sculptures after personalities from Greek and Roman myths, looking for a match between a character and her feelings for the new sculpture.

-In 1994, Brader-Frank moved to Alberta where she not only expanded her work into larger formats like bronze and concrete, she had the opportunity to further develop her skills by working with prominent Canadian artists such as the world’s foremost ice carvers Michael Rapati and Larry Andreoff.
+Brader-Frank, an established Swiss sculptor, lived in Canada in the 1990s, where she expanded her work into larger formats like bronze and concrete, and had the opportunity to further develop her skills by working with prominent Canadian artists such as the world’s foremost ice carvers Michael Rapati and Larry Andreoff.
 Each of her sculptures showcase a striking play of light, colour and shadow.